Parliamentary private secretary: The role in the career of MPs

 The role of PPS is seen as a starting point for many MPs who aspire to become ministers themselves.
 According to Philip W. Buck, a professor of political science at Stanford University:

 After the leaking of party details in emails associated with Desmond Swayne, PPS to David Cameron, a writer of the Thirsk and Malton Labour Party Constituency Blog commented:

 Current Parliamentary Private Secretaries

-The following is a list of Parliamentary Private Secretaries in the UK, since the swearing in of the Truss ministry on 6 September 2022.
+The following list of Parliamentary Private Secretaries was published on GOV.UK in March 2025.
 The Leader of the Opposition usually has at least one Parliamentary Private Secretary as well.
+More recent changes following the 2025 British cabinet reshuffle can be seen at Starmer Ministry.

 Johnson ministry (2022)

 The following is a list of Parliamentary Private Secretaries under the Second Johnson ministry as of April 2022.